Is the Hemp Ban Delayed in 2026?

 Frequently asked questions

-No. As of June 30, 2026, Section 781 of Public Law 119-37 is signed law on track to take effect around November 12, 2026.
-On June 24, 2026 the White House asked Congress to delay or replace it, but no bill has passed, so the November date still stands unless Congress acts.
+No. As of August 17, 2026, Section 781 of Public Law 119-37 is signed law on track to take effect around November 12, 2026.
+A partial one-month delay passed the Senate on August 8, 2026 inside a stopgap funding bill, but the House has not voted on it and it is not signed, so the November date still stands unless Congress acts.

 No. It has not been repealed, blocked, or replaced.
-There are pending requests and bills to change it -- including a June 24, 2026 White House request and Rep. Andy Barr's May 28, 2026 bill -- but none have become law as of this update.
+There are pending requests and bills to change it -- including a June 24, 2026 White House request and the Barr-Craig Lawful Hemp Protection Act introduced July 22, 2026 -- but none has become law as of this update.

 It caps finished hemp products at 0.4 mg of total THC per container and redefines hemp by total THC (delta-9 plus 0.877 times THCA) at 0.3% dry weight.
 The scope expressly captures THCA and delta-8 and excludes lab-synthesized cannabinoids like HHC.
 Most intoxicating hemp-THC products today run 20-50 mg per serving, well above that cap.

-Implement the law as written around November 12, 2026; delay the effective date; or replace it with a new regulatory framework such as the up-to-1% finished-product standard in Rep. Barr's bill.
-As of June 30, 2026, none of these has passed, so the implement-as-written timeline is the current default.
+Implement the law as written around November 12, 2026; delay the effective date; or replace it with a new regulatory framework such as the Barr-Craig Lawful Hemp Protection Act.
+As of August 17, 2026, none of these has become law.
+A partial delay has passed the Senate only, so the implement-as-written timeline is still the current default.

 You must be 21+ with a photo ID.
 Edibles are capped at 5 mg THC per serving, beverages at 5 mg per serving (12 fl oz minimum, one serving per container, max 4 per package), and tinctures at 1 mg per serving.
 Smokable and floral hemp and vapes are banned for retail, and hemp sales are banned at gas stations.
 Products must be LDH-registered with a QR or barcode-linked COA.